 At Bay Area Kids Dentist, we understand the importance of regular check-ups for all children.
-Each one of our dentists has extensive training in kid’s dental care, including treating children with special health needs.
-Whether your child has autism, cerebral palsy, uses a wheelchair, or has a visual or hearing loss, our staff is here to serve your family.
-In addition to studying each of these special needs in dental school, we attend continuing education so we can better serve all of our patients.
+Each one of our pediatric dentists in Santa Clara has extensive training in children’s dental care, including treating children with special health needs.
+Whether your child has autism spectrum disorder, cerebral palsy, uses a wheelchair, or has a visual or hearing impairment, our staff is here to serve your family.
+In addition to studying each of these special needs in dental school, we attend continuing education so we can better serve all of our patients throughout Santa Clara County.

 Before we see a pediatric patient for the first time, we ask his or her parent to complete our new patient paperwork.
-If your child has a special physical or emotional health need we should be aware of, please describe it to the best of your ability in the paperwork.
-You can email the completed forms to us in advance of the appointment.
+If your child has a special physical or emotional health need we should be aware of, please describe it to the best aof your bility in the paperwork.
+You can email the completed forms to us in advance of the appointment at our Santa Clara office.
 A member of our staff may contact you to go over the information and ask for additional details about your child’s challenges.
-This helps us prepare for your child’s visit by making accommodations if necessary.
+This helps us prepare for your child’s visit by making accommodations if necessary, such as scheduling extra time or preparing sedation options if needed.

-When you and your child arrive for a routine check-up, you may need to spend a few minutes in our kid-friendly waiting area before a staff member comes to get you.
+When you and your child arrive at our Santa Clara location for a routine check-up, you may need to spend a few minutes in our kid-friendly waiting area before a staff member comes to get you.
 When the exam room is ready, a dental assistant will come to the waiting area to let you know.
 Our staff member will greet you and your child with a warm smile and a friendly demeanor.
-We encourage you to join your child in the exam room to help him or her feel more comfortable.
+We encourage you to join your child in the exam room to help him or her feel more comfortable during the visit.

-An important aspect of kid’s dental care is treating the patient with respect.
+An important aspect of children’s dental care is treating the patient with respect.
 This is even more important when the young patient has unique challenges.
 We explain everything we are about to do before we do it, making sure to take your child’s age and abilities into account.
-At Bay Area Kids Dentist, we focus on the individual and not the disability.
+At Bay Area Kids Dentist in Santa Clara, we focus on the individual and not the disability.
 While we understand he or she has challenges, we prefer to concentrate more on your child’s strengths.
 At the end of the appointment, we discuss our findings with you and provide tips for at-home oral care.

 Start brushing as soon as the very first tooth appears, usually around 6 months.
 Utilize a soft-bristled toothbrush and a tiny smear of fluoride toothpaste.